USEPA/AMET/docs/AMET_Users_Guide_v15.md

 6.1 The metExample Projects
 ----------------------

 Go to the metExample_wrf project directory.
-Note these are the same steps for metExample_mpas.
+Note these are the same steps for metExample_mpas and metExample_mcip.

 ```
 cd $AMETBASE/scripts_db/metExample_wrf